kimsappi/wolt/README.md

 # Front-end
 The goal was to display 50 restaurants defined as JSON objects, with ascending and descending sort functionality.

 My implementation is a React-based web front-end.
 React was a recommendation by Wolt, although the assignment would have been possible to complete without it.
-I didn't feel the project necessitated using a CSS framework, so i completed it without one.
+I didn't feel the project necessitated using a CSS framework, so I completed it without one.

 ## Dependencies
 * React & ReactDOM